 What is Shared Call Appearance?

-Shared call appearance is just what it sounds like.
-It lets you share a single business VoIP phone number on multiple devices so that the appearance remains constant regardless of which unit in the PBX you’re using to dial calls.
+Shared call appearance lets you share a single business VoIP phone number on multiple devices.
+This way, the appearance remains constant regardless of which unit in the PBX you’re using to dial calls.

 As more providers start to offer cross-platform subscriptions, we’re seeing an increasing number of consumers who use multiple devices to make their SIP calls.
 This allows you to use the same number regardless of whether you’re calling from your app, PC, or desk phone.